CodyBerenson/PGMA-Modernized/README.md

 ![](https://raw.githubusercontent.com/CodyBerenson/PGMA-Modernized/master/images/movie3.jpg)

-5. Once you get used to the quirks of GEVI, it is an incredible Agent.
+5. Once you get used to the quirks/workings of the Gay Erotic Video Index site itself, the GEVI is an incredible Plex Agent.

 ### Some final tips: